Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_Classic_2.3_SevenSigns/readme.txt

 -Newbie quest changes

 Antharas: https://eu.4game.com/lineage2classic/play/antharas/
+-Parsed new system messages and npc strings from client.
 -Parsed new skills from client
 -Parsed new items from client
 -Parsed new NPCs from L2Wiki and client
 -Clan Arena

 Seven Signs: https://eu.4gameforum.com/threads/658543/
+-Parsed new system messages and npc strings from client.
 -TODO: Parse new items from client

 Customs: